oleg-1991/oleg-1991/README.md

 ## No Page Builders
 I build custom WordPress solutions without relying on Elementor, Divi, or other visual editors — everything is done through clean, maintainable code.
+For content editing, I use Gutenberg blocks and ACF fields to give clients full control without bloating the codebase.

 ## Selected Projects
 → Check out my pinned repositories below for examples of code quality and layout structure.<br>